rogue-wild/core/Basics_Computer_system.md

 >2.
 Activate the read input.
 >The memory unit will then take the bits from the word that has been selected by the address and apply them into the output data lines.
 The content of the selected word does not change after reading.

-**Read Only Memory (ROM)** *is a type of memory where the data has been prerecorded.
+**Read Only Memory (ROM):** *is a type of memory where the data has been prerecorded.
 Data stored in ROM is retained even after the computer is turned off ie, non-volatile.
 Types of ROM:*

 - Programmable ROM, where the data is written after the memory chip has been created.
 It is non-volatile.
 - Erasable Programmable ROM, where the data on this non-volatile memory chip can be erased by exposing it to high-intensity UV light.